solana-foundation/developer-content/content/courses/program-security/security-intro.md

 [Anchor](/content/courses/onchain-development.md) and
 [Native Rust](/content/courses/native-onchain-development.md) development
 courses to ensure that anyone deploying programs to Mainnet has at least a basic understanding of security.
-If that’s you, the fundamental principles you learned in those lessons should help you avoid some common Solana exploits on your own.
+Those courses should help you avoid some common Solana exploits on your own.

 This module is designed to build on those lessons with two main goals: